jkyoon2/Plant2024/.Swin_22k/README.md

 # Kaggle Plant Traits 2024

-This project aims to predict plant traits using deep learning models.
+This project aims to predict plant traits using plant images and ancillary tabular datas.
 The code is designed to run on a server environment, using PyTorch and various other libraries.
 The project includes data loading, model training, evaluation, and logging functionalities.

 ## Directory Structure